amitu/clog/README.md

 }
 ```

 Modify <cloudant-user> and <cloudant-password>.
-On Cloudant admin you
+And then do a `make deploy`.
+On
-can setup vhost by going to "Account" -> "Virtual Hosts".
-In Hostname,
+Cloudant admin you can setup vhost by going to "Account" -> "Virtual Hosts".
+In
-pick any domain name you have control over, eg db.amitu.com, in path
+Hostname, pick any domain name you have control over, eg db.amitu.com, in path
 use the same value we used locally: /clog/\_design/clog/\_rewrite.